-Except for some transmitters that may be carried off premises (5802, 5802CP, 5803, 5804, 5804BD, 5827, and 5827BD), each transmitter is supervised by a check-in signal that is sent to the receiver at 70-90 minute intervals.
-If at least one check-in is not received from each supervised transmitter within a programmed period (field 131), the "missing" transmitter number(s) and "CHECK" or "TRBL" will be displayed.
+Except for some transmitters that may be carried off-premises (5802, 5802CP, 5803, 5804, 5808BD, 5827, and 5827BD), each transmitter is supervised by a check-in signal that is sent to the receiver at 70-90 minute intervals.
+If at least one check-in is not received from each supervised transmitter within a programmed period (field 1×31), the missing transmitter number(s) and CHECK or TRBL will be displayed.

-The supervision for a particular transmitter that may be carried off the premises (5801, 5802MN) may be turned off by enrolling it as a "UR" (unsupervised RF) type, as described later in this manual.
+The supervision for a particular transmitter that may be carried off the premises (5801, 5802MN) may be turned off by enrolling it as an Unsupervised RF (UR) type, as described later in this manual.

-Some 5800 Series transmitters have built-in tamper protection and will annunciate a "CHECK" or "TRBL" condition if covers are removed.
+Some 5800 Series transmitters have built-in tamper protection and will annunciate a CHECK or TRBL condition if covers are removed.